andrejtrindade/tiny_tactics/README.md

 # tiny_tactics
- Turn-based tactics / puzzle game for PICO-8
+ A turn-based, tactics / puzzle game for PICO-8

-## Where to play
+## How to play
  You can play the game or download the cart at the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/).

 ## Postmortem